The world's oil chokepoint,

 Risk heatmap

 A Mapbox fill layer shades 0.2° geographic grid cells from transparent green through amber to glowing red.
-A 5-minute tumbling window in Flink aggregates intelligence events by grid cell.
-During chokepoint events, risk concentrates at the strait mouth near Qeshm Island — visible immediately.
+During chokepoint events, risk concentrates at the strait mouth near Qeshm Island — visible immediately without reading the intel feed.

 Analyst geofence studio

 Draw any polygon on the map; it becomes a live monitoring zone.
-The Flink DynamicGeofenceFilter uses BroadcastProcessFunction to receive geofence updates and JTS polygon containment for O(1) testing on every AIS position.
-Zones persist across sessions via the API.
+The Flink DynamicGeofenceFilter uses JTS polygon containment for O(1) testing on every AIS position.
+Zones persist across sessions with no code changes required.

 How data flows